Coming a Long Way

 I grew up on stories my dadima (grandmother) told me.
 But when she told stories, oh, she came alive!
 She would speak of gods and goddesses.
 And every night, I would dream of things she would tell stories about.
 She played a huge role in developing my imagination.
 My books, especially my latest one, The Breakthrough, has been a revelation even to me in terms of storytelling.
 It tells the tales of eleven people from across India who began their life with nothing but grew into living role models and examples for many.
 I went and lived with each of these eleven people to get their stories.
 Writing their stories was an experience, and what is remarkable is that readers tell me, “We feel like we are a part of the whole thing.
 It’s not a book—it’s a movie!
 And we are the stars too!”
 Storytelling is an act of love.
 You have to be true to the story, yourself, and the reader.
 And when you do this, it should feel personal to a reader.

 Q. Your last three novels, Thank You, Cancer; I Inspire; and One Woman, Two Advanced Cancers Conquered are critically acclaimed books on the journey of a cancer patient.
-Please enlighten us a bit more about your experience and also tell us what you learnt during this journey.
+Please enlighten us a bit more about your experience and also tell us what you learned during this journey.

-When I was all of twenty-three, my mother was diagnosed with breast cancer.
+When I was twenty-three, my mother was diagnosed with breast cancer.
 To say that it changed me, forever, would be an understatement.
 For someone who was just going through life a day at a time, suddenly, things like hospitals, medicines, and, yes, even thoughts of death became a part of my world.
 Fortunately, I come from a family of eternal optimists who also back their positivity with action, and my mother conquered her advanced cancer, much to the doctors’ amazement.
 To fathom all that was going on—in me, outside of me, and in the world called holistic healing—I penned a book called Thank You Cancer, which got picked by the acclaimed Hay House.
 It got translated into two languages, won awards, and also got written about in every possible newspaper.
 Honestly, I was only trying to relieve myself—and relief is what I found.
 It was so cathartic to write the book.

 I Inspire came about with a request from Neerja Malik, a double cancer conqueror, who was so impressed by my writing and storytelling that she felt her story must be shared.